Open Scholarship & Scholarly Publishing

-For those who are thinking about how to gain access to the tools and content you need to produce your research, and then share your methodology, protocols, source code, data, graphs, articles, books and more, this guide is for you.
+For those who are thinking about how to gain access to the tools and content you need to produce your research with sound practices, and then share your methodology, protocols, source code, data, graphs, articles, books and more, this guide is for you.

 Scholarly Publishing is about means of vetting and sharing the works you produce.
 It covers a smaller slice of the research lifecycle.